MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/overview.md

 Here are the primary constraints with using cross-tenant synchronization across multiple tenants:

-- Doesn't enhance the current Teams or Microsoft 365 experiences.
-Synchronized users will have the same cross-tenant Teams and Microsoft 365 experiences available to any other B2B collaboration user.
+- Synchronized users will have the same cross-tenant Teams and Microsoft 365 experiences available to any other B2B collaboration user.
 - Doesn't synchronize groups, devices, or contacts.

 :::image type="content" source="./media/overview/multi-tenant-cross-tenant-sync.png" alt-text="Diagram that shows using cross-tenant synchronization across tenants." lightbox="./media/overview/multi-tenant-cross-tenant-sync.png":::